-If you want to choose the best blogging platform, you need to make a checklist of criteria based on those you will take a decision.
+If you want to choose the best blogging platform, you need to make a checklist of criteria based on which you will make a decision.

 When you start a blog, you start from zero.
 But do your best blogging platform offers flexibility when your blog grows?
-Flexibility in terms of growth, geographical presence is very important.
+Flexibility in terms of growth, and geographical presence are very important.

-Blogging platform can be categorized broadly in into two types.
+A blogging platform can be categorized broadly into two types.

 Free Vs Paid